TheDigitalCompanion/gpu-jupyter/README.md

-# GPU-Jupyter
+#### GPU-Jupyter
-## Leverage Jupyter Notebooks with the power of your NVIDIA GPU and perform GPU calculations using Tensorflow and Pytorch in collaborative notebooks.
+##### Leverage Jupyter Notebooks with the power of your NVIDIA GPU and perform GPU calculations using Tensorflow and Pytorch in collaborative notebooks.
 #### This is a customization / fork of https://github.com/iot-salzburg/gpu-jupyter

+Quick start:
 ```
 git clone git@github.com:TheDigitalCompanion/gpu-jupyter.git